Wahyuzul/gorest/README.md

 ## Reporting

-#### for reporting result auto generating after run, you can check in local directory with file named mochawesome.html or mochawesome.json
+#### for reporting result auto generating after run using mochawesome, you can check in project local directory with file named mochawesome.html or mochawesome.json